Readonly vs const in C#: Understand the Key difference between readonly and const keyword in C#

 • When you need to change the value at runtime based on some conditions.

-Comparison of readonly and const keywords in C#
+Comparison of read-only and const variable in C#

 Type:readonly is a runtime constant.At the same time, const is a compile-time constant.

-Access:We can access readonly variables by using an instance of a class.You can use a ClassName.ConstantName notation to access them.
+Access:We can access readonly variables by using an instance of a class.We can use a ClassName.ConstantName notation to access constant variable.

-Change Value:The value of a readonly variable can only be altered using the constructor during runtime, but not through a member function.On the other hand, constants are automatically static, and We cannot modify their value from any source, including the constructor, function, or runtime.
+Change Value:The value of a readonly variable can only be altered using the constructor during runtime, but not through a member function.On the other hand, constants are automatically static, and We cannot modify their value from any source, including the constructor, or function during runtime.

 Value:The readonly value can vary with each instance.at the same time, the value of a constant is the same across all objects and must be initialized with a literal expression.